bparanj/crystal/computer/switch-box.md

 6. **VGA KVM Switch**
 7. **HDMI KVM Switch**

-Using these terms on platforms like Amazon, eBay, Craigslist, Newegg, or other electronics retailers should help you find the type of switch box you're looking for.
+Using these terms on platforms like Amazon, eBay, Craigslist, Newegg, or other electronics retailers should help you find the type of switch box.